 What causes bad CLS

 Images and ads without defined dimensions are the top cause.
-When the browser does not know how tall an image will be, it renders the page, then shifts everything down once the image loads.
-Other common causes: fonts that load and swap (the text reflows in a different size), dynamically injected content above the viewport, and cookie consent banners that push page content down instead of overlaying it.
+When the browser does not know how tall an image will be, it renders the page, then shifts everything down once the image arrives.
+Other common causes: late-loading fonts that swap and reflow text, dynamically injected content above the viewport, and cookie banners that push page content down rather than overlay it.

-The good news about CLS is that it is often the easiest of the three metrics to fix.
-Adding width and height attributes to images, reserving space for ads, and preloading fonts can solve most CLS issues in a single deployment.
+The good news is CLS is usually the easiest of the three to fix.
+Adding width and height attributes to images, reserving space for ads, and preloading fonts solves most of it in a single deployment.

 Why these metrics affect your revenue

-Core Web Vitals impact your business in two measurable ways: search rankings and conversion rates.
+Core Web Vitals hit your business in two measurable ways: search rankings and conversion rates.

 Search rankings

 Google has explicitly stated that Core Web Vitals are a ranking signal.
-In competitive markets where multiple pages have equally good content, Google uses page experience metrics as a tiebreaker.
-If you and your competitor both have strong content but your CLS is 0.35 and theirs is 0.05, they get the edge.
+In competitive markets, where two pages have equally strong content, page experience metrics act as a tiebreaker.
+If your CLS is 0.35 and your competitor's is 0.05, they get the edge.

 Conversion rates

 Performance directly affects whether visitors become customers.
-Here are specific numbers:
+A few specifics:

 Mobile matters most

-Google uses mobile-first indexing, meaning Google primarily looks at the mobile version of your site for ranking decisions.
-Mobile devices are slower, have less memory, and operate on less reliable networks.
+Google uses mobile-first indexing.
+It primarily looks at the mobile version of your site when ranking.
+Mobile devices are slower, have less memory, and run on flakier networks.
 A site that scores "good" on desktop can easily score "poor" on mobile.
-If you are only checking your site on your office laptop, you are probably missing the problem.
-More than 60% of web traffic now comes from mobile devices, according to Statcounter's 2025 data.
+If you are only checking from your office laptop, you are probably missing the problem.
+According to Statcounter, more than 60% of web traffic now comes from mobile.

-For specific mobile optimization techniques, my guide on mobile-friendly website design covers responsive design, touch targets, and mobile performance testing.
+For specific mobile work, my guide on mobile-friendly website design covers responsive design, touch targets, and mobile performance testing.

 How to check your scores (free, 60 seconds)